Ty France Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 7.72 team ERA ranks last among all MLB pitching staffs.
+- The Athletics' 7.53 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (50 total, 1.7 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (51 total, 1.7 per game).

-- The Athletics will send Miller (0-1) out to make his third start of the season.
+- Sears (0-2) takes the mound for the Athletics in his sixth start of the season.
+He has a 6.23 ERA in 26 2/3 innings pitched, with 27 strikeouts.

-- His most recent time out was on Wednesday against the Los Angeles Angels, when the righty tossed four innings, surrendering four earned runs while allowing five hits.
+- The lefty last appeared on Thursday against the Los Angeles Angels, when he tossed 4 1/3 innings, allowing six earned runs while giving up six hits.

+- In five games this season, the 27-year-old has an ERA of 6.23, with 9.3 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.